markhoiland/aoai-private-networking/README.md

-GitHub Copilot: Sure, here's a sample README file for the deployment of the ARM template with a "Deploy to Azure" button:

 # Azure OpenAI ARM Template with Private Endpoint and Private DNS Zone

 This ARM template deploys an Azure OpenAI resource with a private endpoint and private DNS zone.
 The private endpoint allows you to securely access the OpenAI resource over a private connection, while the private DNS zone ensures that the OpenAI resource is only accessible through the private endpoint.
+Additonal resources deployed for this environment include:

+- Azure Storage Accounts
+- Azure Logic App
+- Azure Function App
+- Azure Cognitive Services - Speech to Text
+- Azure Virtual Network

 ## Prerequisites